-Miguel F. Anjos is Full Professor and Canada Research Chair in the Department of Mathematics and Industrial Engineering of Polytechnique Montreal.
+Miguel F. Anjos is Full Professor in the Department of Mathematics and Industrial Engineering of Polytechnique Montreal and holds the NSERC-Hydro-Québec-Schneider Electric Senior Industrial Research Chair on Optimization for Smart Grids.
 He received the B.Sc. degree in 1992 from McGill University, the M.S. in 1994 from Stanford University, and the Ph.D. degree in 2001 from the University of Waterloo.
 Prior to joining Polytechnique in 2010, he was Lecturer in Operational Research at the University of Southampton, and then Professor of Management Sciences at Waterloo, cross-appointed to Electrical and Computer Engineering.

 His research interests are in the theory, algorithms and applications of mathematical optimization.
-He has been a member of IEEE for 9 years, and is particularly interested in the application of optimization to problems in power systems management and smart grid design, including electricity market models, unit commitment, capacity expansion, and demand response.
-His research in these areas is supported by Hydro-Québec and Schneider Electric Canada, and has been published in the IEEE Transactions on Power Systems, Mathematical Programming, IEEE Transactions on Smart Grid, and The Electricity Journal.
-In 2014 he delivered three invited plenary presentations on this research, including one at the FERC Energy Workshop Electricity Markets and Planning.
+He is particularly interested in the application of optimization to problems in power systems management and smart grid design, including electricity market models, hydropower generation, unit commitment, capacity expansion, electric transportation, and demand response.
+His research in these areas is supported by Hydro-Québec, Schneider Electric Canada, and Rio Tinto, and has been published in the IEEE Transactions on Power Systems, Mathematical Programming, IEEE Transactions on Smart Grid, and The Electricity Journal.

 Professor Anjos was the Founding Director of Polytechnique’s Trottier Institute for Energy.
-The Institute was inaugurated in May 2013 and is concerned with promoting sustainable solutions to secure the future of energy in Québec, Canada and the world, as well as awareness-raising and public information about these issues.
-He served as Expert Advisor to the Ordre des Ingénieurs du Québec (OIQ) for the preparation of the brief submitted by the OIQ to the Commission sur les enjeux énergétiques du Québec in 2013, and also as Expert Reviewer for the Trottier Energy Futures Project.
+The Institute was inaugurated in May 2013 and is concerned with promoting sustainable solutions to secure the future of energy in Québec, Canada, and the world.
+He served as Expert Reviewer for the Trottier Energy Futures Project.